Mohammer5/Interdisciplinary-SASS/README.md

 amount of code.
 You'll have to come up with names, split problems into other problems, write more tests.
-But, the next time you'll have to check for truthyness, get genres from a book, refactor the way genres are stores in a book, check if one book matches one or more genres, you won't have to implement that again.
+But, the next time you'll have to check for truthyness, get genres from a book, refactor the way genres are stored in a book, check if one book matches one or more genres, you won't have to implement that again.
 It's already there.
+It enables and/or simplifies function composition, reduces cognitive load when reading code and improves maintainability.

 It's the same philosophy as with TDD.
 It takes more time initially, but when either have to work with the code again or have to refactor some code,